 I enjoy making pieces that are both functional and decorative.
 I use hand building methods and occasional casting rather than throwing and frequently puts textures on the clay before it is fired.

-This summer I have experimented with raku firing in which metal oxides in the glazes are chemically reduced, sometimes to produce elemental metal.
+I have also experimented with raku firing in which metal oxides in the glazes are chemically reduced, sometimes to produce elemental metal.
 I have also tried obvara firing in which red hot re-fired pieces are dipped in a yeast and flour batter (yes, honestly), and then in water.
 This drives carbon onto the surface of the clay, often in some very organic-looking patterns.